When does Copilot beat Cursor?

 Use these category pages when you want to see how this tool holds up in a ranked shortlist, not just a single comparison.

-This list is for buyers choosing AI coding assistants, not for people looking for a universal AI winner.
-It weighs coding-workspace depth, coding throughput, seat cost, and whether the same purchase must also help with research and writing outside engineering together so the top pick still makes sense in a real budget conversation.
+Use this list to choose an AI coding assistant, not a universal AI subscription.
+It weighs coding-workspace depth, throughput, seat cost, and whether the same purchase also needs to help with research or writing outside engineering.

-This list is for buyers choosing enterprise AI tools, not for people looking for a universal AI winner.
-It weighs permissions-aware retrieval, admin control, and whether rollout needs to stay inside an existing enterprise suite standard together so the top pick still makes sense in a real budget conversation.
+Use this list when the purchase is an enterprise AI rollout, not a single-user assistant choice.
+It weighs permissions-aware retrieval, admin control, and whether the rollout needs to stay inside an existing enterprise suite standard.